Sravan466/PixelPortal/README.md

 - `src/data/games.json`: Game catalog (edit `embedUrl`).
 - `src/styles.css`: Minimal mobile-first styles.
 - `render.yaml`: Optional Render blueprint for one-click deploy.
 - `ads.txt`: Root-level file for ad seller authorization; must remain at project root.
+A copy also exists in `public/` for build output.

 ## License
 This template is provided as-is, without warranty.
 Ensure you have rights to any games you embed.